 You get the idea – if it shows up on your site, you can use TranslatePress to translate it – it doesn’t matter where it comes from.

-You can even browse as different types of users, which is super helpful if you’re running a membership site or any other situation with registered users.
 For example, if you have special content that only logged-in users can see, you can use the View As option to change how you’re browsing:

 - Translator Accounts – let special translator users translate your site’s content without having to use the WordPress backend.